A-J-Bauer/Sharpi/Examples/README.md

 ## postbuild.bat

-The batch file is given the $(TargetDir) from Visual Studio and the localfolder is put together from it.
+The batch file is given the $(TargetDir) as input from Visual Studio and transformed into a linux compatible path.

-The remotefolder can be changed, this is where the executable and all necessary files are copied to.
+The remotefolder is where the executable and all necessary files are copied into.

 `set remotefolder="USER@HOSTNAME:/FOLDER/`